Overview

 Objectives

-Folder path is based on first level options in step 2.)
+When run with multiple levels selected, the folder path is based on the first level’s popup choice in step 2.)

 2.)
 Configuration